Potato Samosa Bites with Raita Sauce

 Instructions

 1. Scrub the potatoes.
-If some of your potatoes are a lot bigger than the other, halve or quarter the larger ones so that all the pieces are about the size of the smallest potatoes.
-(If the potatoes are all quite small, you can just leave them whole.)
+Halve or quarter larger potatoes so all pieces are about the size of the smallest potatoes.

 2. Put the potatoes, garlic cloves, and kosher salt in a large saucepan.
-Pour in cold water until it reaches one inch above the top of the potatoes and set the heat to high.
-Once the water has come to a rolling boil, let the potatoes cook for 3 more minutes and then turn off the heat.
-Allow the potatoes to cool to room temperature in the water.
-(If you’d like, you can drain the potatoes at this point, discarding the garlic, and store them in the refrigerator for up to two days before making the samosa bites.)
+Pour in cold water until it reaches one inch above the potatoes.
+Set the heat to high.
+Once boiling, cook for 3 minutes, then turn off the heat.
+Allow potatoes to cool to room temperature in the water.

 Notes